mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

         // `asyncExpensiveWork()`, if there are any **other** Tasks that are
         // created by the caller, there is no ordering guarantees among the tasks.
         // This differs from the DispatchQueue.global.async() world, where blocks
-        // run in the order in which they are submitted to the queue.
+        // are started in the order in which they are submitted to the queue.
         Task {
             // MainActor-ness has been inherited from the creating context.
             // hazard 3: lack of caller control